Siddhant085/Pattern-Recognition/README.md

 3. Use Machine Learning algorithms to find the USN box even if the dimensions of the box are  not provided.
 4. Use a better tool for handwriting recognition.
 5. Train the tool to achieve accuracy of upto 99%.

+A write up can be found on my blog at https://siddhant085.blogspot.in.